angel329623/Project1/README.md

 The playbook implements the following tasks:
 - Crate an Azure account with in the same resource group.
 - Download images that install Docker and configures to ELK container.
-- Run playbooks
+- Run both playbooks
-- Modify ELK and restrict access.
+- Modify ELK server and restrict access.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.